brendanmcoyne/CS506-FinalProject/README.md

 - Produced team-specific visualizations to see whether the overall correlation holds for a single franchise.

 Planned Modeling Approaches
-In the next phase (November–December), I plan to implement the following models using scikit-learn:
+In the next phase (November–December), I plan to implement the following models:

 Linear Regression

-To quantify the correlation between Payroll, Payroll Rank, and Win Percentage.
+- To quantify the correlation between Payroll, Payroll Rank, and Win Percentage.

-Will help determine how much payroll explains variation in win%.
+- Will help determine how much payroll explains variation in win%.

 Decision Tree Classifier (Planned)

-To predict binary outcomes such as playoff appearances or division wins.
+- To predict binary outcomes such as playoff appearances or division wins.

-Evaluation metrics will include Precision, Recall, and ROC-AUC.
+- Evaluation metrics will include Precision, Recall, and ROC-AUC.

 Clustering (Planned)

-To identify natural groupings (“spending tiers”) of teams based on Payroll, Win Percentage, and Playoff Success.
+- To identify natural groupings of teams based on Payroll, Win Percentage, and Playoff Success.

-4. Preliminary Results
+**4. Preliminary Results**

 League-Wide Findings:

-There is a clear positive correlation between payroll and win percentage.
+There is a weak/moderate correlation between payroll and win percentage.

-Most playoff and World Series teams fall within the top half of payroll rankings.
+Most teams that are top 5 in payroll make the playoffs, while teams in the bottom 5 rarely make it.

-However, several outliers demonstrate that success is possible without top spending (e.g., smaller-market teams performing above expectations).
+However, several outliers demonstrate that success is possible without top spending (smaller-market teams performing above expectations).
+The World Series champion is almost always in the top half of payroll.

-Team-Specific Findings for Boston Red Sox:
+Team-Specific Findings for the Boston Red Sox:

-The relationship between payroll and win% for the Boston Red Sox is moderate.
+The relationship between payroll and win percentage for the Boston Red Sox is moderate/high.

-Certain seasons show that even with below-average payroll, [Team Name] achieved above-average success, indicating factors beyond payroll (such as player development or management quality) can influence results.
+The Red Sox were in the top 7 every year from 2000-2015, and they won 3 championships.
+However, they only make the playoffs 6 of the 16 years.

 Quantitative Insights:

-Pearson correlation between payroll and win%: r = .20
+Correlation between payroll and win%: r = .20

-Average payroll of playoff teams: $[value]M vs non-playoff teams $[value]M.